Top Ten Disney Animated Films

 I'm not really sure what I could say here (and of course, as I get lower into the count-down, flaws are harder to find).
 Sure, Aladdin loses some sympathy points for lying, but everyone has faults, and this is mostly just a plot-driven thing.

-Anyway, Mulan is an epic movie with a truly independent, feminist heroine.
-The story truly explores gender issues, getting to the heart of the historical ways women and men have been culturally conditioned to accept roles for which individually they may not be suited.
+Mulan is an epic movie with a truly independent, feminist heroine.
+The story explores gender issues, getting to the heart of the historical ways women and men have been culturally conditioned to accept roles for which individually they may not be suited.
 Mulan is expected to play the role of a feminine "girly girl" to win the right to marry a good man.
-However, when the Huns invade and her land is threatened, she feels the need to go to war in her ailing father's place, as he's been conscripted but has no hope of surviving the war in his physical state.
+However, when the Huns invade and her land is threatened, she desires to go to war in her ailing father's place, as he's been conscripted but has no hope of surviving the war in his physical state.

 She is aided by a little red dragon named Mushu, one of the former spirit guardians of the family, but now demoted to merely ringing a gong to wake up the ancestors when they have a meeting.
 I think it's interesting for Disney to have incorporated the idea of Chinese ancestor worship into the film.
 And since Mushu is voiced by Eddie Murphy, to say he's a funny character is an understatement.
 But unlike many other "comic relief" types, he plays an important role in the plot, working behind the scenes to help Mulan out fitting in and maintaining her charade in an all-male army.